CRollins6020/CRollins6020/User-Guides/Enterprise Prompt Engineering Handbook.md

 ### 🛠️ Technical Troubleshooting

 > *"Review this debug log and identify the top two issues causing the outage.
-Use bullet points."*
+Use bullet points."*<br>
-> *"Given the error trace below, explain what failed and suggest one remediation step."*
+> *"Given the error trace below, explain what failed and suggest one remediation step."*<br>
 > *"Analyze this API response and highlight any unexpected values.
-Return in table format."*
+Return in table format."*<br>
 > *"Interpret this stack trace for a junior developer.
-Write a clear explanation in plain English."*
+Write a clear explanation in plain English."*<br>

 ### 🔐 Security and Risk Assessment